 - The application tried to free a pointer that wasn't allocated by the system's heap allocator.

 - Something in your app modified the top byte of a pointer.
 The top byte of the pointer can't be modified and your code needs to be changed to fix this issue.

-Examples of the top byte pointer being incorrectly modified.
+Examples of the top byte pointer being incorrectly used or modified.

 - Pointers to a particular type have application specific metadata stored in the top 16 address bits.

 - A pointer cast to double and then back, losing the lower address bits.